 Identify Potential Employers

-- Visit the web sites of companies/organizations that interest you.
-Use our Internet Resources page to find really useful sites.
+- Visit the websites of companies/organizations that interest you.
+Use our Online Resources page to find really useful sites.

 - On your own